US Navy confirms demotion of captain of virus-hit carrier

 It raised questions about US war-fighting readiness and worries about potential outbreaks on other ships.

-More than 1,000 of the crew, including Crozier, ultimately tested positive for the disease, though few showed serious symptoms and only one died.
+More than 1,000 crew members, including Crozier, ultimately tested positive for the disease, though few showed serious symptoms and only one died.

 The case broke into the news after a letter written by Crozier complaining of lack of support in dealing with the outbreak was leaked to the media at the end of March.